amrane99/QA_med_data/README.md

 4. Execute `pip install -r requirements.txt` to install all required packages.
 5. Set your paths in mp.paths.py.
 6. Execute `git update-index --assume-unchanged mp/paths.py` so that changes in the paths file are not tracked in the repository.
-7. Execute `pytest` to ensure that everything is working.
+7. Optional: Execute `pytest` to ensure that everything is working.
 Note that one of the tests will test whether at least one GPU is present, if you do not wish to test this mark to ignore.
 The same holds for tests that used datasets that have to be previously downloaded.

 ## Training Evaluation or Inference